Study abroad bloggers to post from four continents

 Lindsay Baker, Class of ’11, an international relations major with a minor in peace studies, will call Cairo, Egypt, home.
 She, too, is Bucknell’s first U.S. Army ROTC student to study abroad.

-“I want to be stranded in a very culturally distinct situation,” she said.
+Connection with people “I want to be stranded in a very culturally distinct situation,” she said.
 “The direct connection with people who share their traditions with me, even if it is inhibited by language differences, is beautiful.”

 Vladimir, Russia, will be Sarah Beckham Hooff’s destination while abroad.
 The Class of 2010 Russia area studies and environmental science major is a tutor for Russian-speaking children in the Bucknell Buddies program.
 “Being able to use my Russian language skills to help the children and their parents adjust to life in America has been amazingly rewarding,” said Hooff.